Order of Santiago: Council of Orders

 Under Charles V, Pope Adrian VI annexed to the crown of Spain the three great military orders (Alcántara, Calatrava, and Santiago) with hereditary transmission even in the female line (1522).
 Thenceforth the three orders were united under one government, though their titles and possessions remained separate.
 To discharge the detail of this administration, Charles V instituted a special ministry, the Council of Orders, composed of a president named by the king, whom he represented, and six knights, two delegates from each order.
 To this council belonged the presentation of knights to vacant commanderies and jurisdiction in all matters, civil or ecclesiastical, save the purely spiritual cases reserved for ecclesiastical dignitaries.
 Thus ended the autonomy of the orders, but not their prestige.

-17th century

-In the 17th century, García de Medrano y Castejón, Lord of San Gregorio, a key minister of Castile, president of the Council of Orders, a historian and knight of the Order of Santiago and a member of the Council of Orders, wrote the Rules and Establishments of the Order of Santiago of the Sword: Its History and Origin, published in 1603; and the Compilation of the Chapter Laws of the Order of Knighthood of Santiago of the Sword, Compiled and arranged by Licenciado Don García de Medrano, of the Royal Council of Justice, published in Madrid after his death in 1605.
-Licentiate García de Medrano made significant changes to the laws within the Order of Santiago.

 Modernity

 The Order of Santiago still exists under the protection of the Spanish Crown.
 As of 2014, there were 35 knights and 30 novices in the order.
 Admission to the Order was restricted to applicants of noble blood.
 Until 1653, nobility was checked by looking at only the paternal grandparents' family history.
 Changes were made so that maternal grandparents are included in verifying noble ancestry.
 The applicant must be a practicing Roman Catholic, be of legitimate birth through both parents and grandparents, not be descended from non-Christians, and prove at least 200 years of confirmed nobility of birth (not of privilege) from each of their four grandparents by legitimate marriage.
 Duties added in 1655 included defence of the belief in the Immaculate Conception of Mary.

 Their symbol is a cross of Saint James, a red cross terminating in a sword (cross fleury fitchy in heraldry), which recalls their title De la Espada.